scaling engineering teams

 Let’s take a closer look at how you can address each of these challenges and more, and how Waydev can help you visualize and track progress along the way, so you can hit all your scaling engineering goals.

-The first stage of scaling engineering is designing the process to bring people on board, decide if they’re the right people for the job, and set them up for success.
-Here are a few types of challenges you can expect at this stage.
+The first stage of scaling software engineering teams is designing the process to recruit people, decide if they’re the right people for the job, and set them up for success.

 Problem: Software engineering is a highly competitive industry, with more and more available positions and fewer relevant applicants.